lightpoichich/baserow/docs/development/create-a-template.md

 ### The export

-After running the management command, you will that two files have created in your working directory, `group_YOUR_GROUP_ID.json` and `group_YOUR_GROUP_ID.zip`.
+After running the management command, you will notice that two files have created in your working directory, `group_YOUR_GROUP_ID.json` and `group_YOUR_GROUP_ID.zip`.
 The JSON file contains the structure of your export, which are the databases, tables, fields, views and rows.
 The ZIP file has all uploaded files related to the exported applications.
 A file could for example be included in the ZIP file if a table contains a file field and files have been uploaded.